isabela-lima/the-herta-theme/README.md

 ## ♿ Accessibility

-The Herta Theme is designed with accessibility in mind.
+Holographic Purple Theme is designed with accessibility in mind.
 All themes are validated for WCAG (Web Content Accessibility Guidelines) compliance:

 ### Contrast Ratios